nooruldeen/nooruldeen.github.io/README.md

 layout: page
 ---

-## Who am I?
+## Welcome to my blog!

-A Software Engineer with a decade of firsthand experience in Data Analytics, BI, developing and testing Messaging Systems and REST APIs for Banking, and Risk Management systems for Telecom.
-Interdependent collaborator worked with agile, cross-functional, and offshore teams throughout the SDLC including integration, testing, and deployment.
+Hi, my name is Nooruldeen Alsaif, a Software Engineer with a decade of firsthand experience in Data Analytics, BI, developing and testing Messaging Systems and REST APIs for Banking, and Risk Management systems for Telecom.
+I use this blog to share some of my work and interests.
+The opinions in this blog are mine and only mine.

 ## What I like to write about

- - REST API's using Spring Boots
+ - REST API's using Java Spring Boots
  - JavaFX Apps
  - Dynamic Programming problems
  - Java Streams